arsread/mdwiki/ubuntu12.md

-#Install and configure Ubuntu 12.04 LTS Desktop
+#Installation and configuration on Ubuntu 12.04 LTS Desktop

 ##Install Ubuntu from cd